nboughton/yapa/README.md

 yapa play -f0 -p'Playlist Name'
 ```

-You can check for saved playlists with the details command:
+You can check for saved playlists by adding -l in conjunction with the details (-d) flag:

 ```
-yapa details -f0
+yapa list -f0 -d -l
 ```